pulumi/docs/content/docs/get-started/azure/review-project.md

 **Note**: In this program, the location of the resource group is set in the configuration setting `azure-native:location` (check the `Pulumi.dev.yaml` file).
 This is an easy way to set a global location for your program so you don't have to specify the location for each resource manually.
 The location for the storage account is automatically derived from the location of the resource group.
 To override the location for a resource, simply set the location property to one of Azure's [supported locations](https://azure.microsoft.com/en-us/global-infrastructure/locations/).

-Next, you'll deploy your stack, which will provision a resource group and your Blob storage account.
+Next, you'll deploy your stack, which will provision a resource group and your storage account.

 {{< get-started-stepper >}}